devliq/PROJECT_TEMPLATE/.kilocode/rules/documentation-standards.md

 - Provide troubleshooting section for common issues
 - Include contribution guidelines and development setup

+## Documentation Tools and Automation

+- Use Docusaurus, MkDocs, or GitBook for generating and hosting comprehensive documentation sites
+- Integrate API documentation with Swagger/OpenAPI specifications for interactive API docs
+- Automate documentation generation and deployment with CI/CD pipelines
+- Use tools like JSDoc or Sphinx for auto-generating code documentation
+- Implement versioned documentation to match software releases

 ## Code Documentation

 - Document all public APIs with clear parameter and return value descriptions